Moons08/personal-project-archive/180209_seaborn_tips/ReadMe.md

 #### conclusion

 - there is the feature of upper class
-- if every below conditions are fulfilled, the posibility of getting more tip goes up to **24%** rather than nothing fulfilled.
+- if every conditions below are fulfilled, the possibility of getting more tips goes up to **24%** rather than nothing fulfilled.
     - here are the conditions:
         >*In order of importance*
         > 1. size (>= 4)